kazijawad/Viewfinder/README.md

 # Viewfinder

-Viewfinder is an optical character recognition program that analyzes handwritten text and provides text analysis on it.
-The user will have the option to upload an image, which will be fed through a trained neural network.
+Viewfinder is an optical character recognition program that analyzes handwritten sentences and provides generated text in the form of Shakespearean writing.

 ## Getting Started